‘Set up to fail’: The tortured history of the 9/11 Commission

 Director George Tenet refused access to terrorist detainees.
 Two years after their book came out, Kean and Hamilton were startled by news reports that the CIA had destroyed videotaped interrogations of the detainees.
 They had not even known the videotapes existed.

-Kean and Hamilton blasted the CIA in a New York Times Op-ed in early 2008.
+Kean and Hamilton blasted the CIA in a New York Times op-ed in early 2008.

 “A meeting on Jan.
 21, 2004, with Mr. Tenet, the White House counsel, the secretary of defense and a representative from the Justice Department also resulted in the denial of commission access to the detainees,” Kean and Hamilton wrote.
 “Once again, videotapes were not mentioned.”